-Where appropriate, the CMP shall align with the requirements of other conditions of the designation and resource consents for the project which require monitoring during Construction Works.

-- (a) A CTMP shall be prepared prior to the Start of Construction for a Stage of Work.
-The objective of the CTMP is to avoid, remedy or mitigate, as far as practicable, adverse construction traffic effects. - (b) To achieve this objective, the CTMP shall include: - (i) methods to manage the effects of temporary traffic management activities on traffic; - (ii) measures to ensure the safety of all transport users; - the estimated numbers, frequencies, routes and timing of traffic movements, including any specific non-working or non-movement hours to manage vehicular and pedestrian traffic near Education Facilities or to manage traffic congestion; - site access routes and access points for heavy vehicles, the size and location of parking areas for plant, construction vehicles and the vehicles of workers and visitors; - identification of detour routes and other methods to ensure the safe management and maintenance of traffic flows, including public transport, pedestrians and cyclists; - (vi) methods to maintain access to and within property and/or private roads where practicable, or to provide alternative arrangements when it will not be, including details of how access is managed for loading and unloading of goods; - (vii) the management approach to loads on heavy vehicles, including covering loads of fine material, the use of wheel-wash facilities at site exit points and the timely removal of any material deposited or spilled on public roads; - (viii) methods that will be undertaken to communicate traffic management measures to affected road users (e.g. residents / public / Stakeholders / emergency services); - (ix) details of minimum network performance parameters during the construction phase, including any measures to monitor compliance with the performance parameters; and - (x) details of any measures proposed to be implemented in the event of thresholds identified in (ix) being exceeded. - (c) Auditing, monitoring and reporting requirements relating to traffic management activities shall be undertaken in accordance with the New Zealand Guide to Temporary Traffic Management (April 2023) or any subsequent version.
+Wher desig ce note: re appropriate, the CMP shall align with the requirements of other conditions of the gnation and resource consents for the project which require monitoring during struction Works.
+21. Cons struction Traffic Management Plan (CTMP) (a) A CTMP shall be prepared prior to the Start of Construction for a Stage of Work.
+The objective of the CTMP is to avoid, remedy or mitigate, as far as practicable, adverse construction traffic effects. (b) To achieve this objective, the CTMP shall include: (i) methods to manage the effects of temporary traffic management activities on traffic; (ii) measures to ensure the safety of all transport users; (iii) the estimated numbers, frequencies, routes and timing of traffic movements, including any specific non-working or non-movement hours to manage vehicular and pedestrian traffic near Education Facilities or to manage traffic congestion; (iv) site access routes and access points for heavy vehicles, the size and location of parking areas for plant, construction vehicles and the vehicles of workers and visitors; (v) identification of detour routes and other methods to ensure the safe management and maintenance of traffic flows, including public transport, pedestrians and cyclists; (vi) methods to maintain access to and within property and/or private roads where practicable, or to provide alternative arrangements when it will not be, including details of how access is managed for loading and unloading or goods; (vii) the management approach to loads on heavy vehicles, including covering loads of fine material, the use of wheel-wash facilities at site exit points and the timely removal of any material deposited or spilled on public roads; (viii) methods that will be undertaken to communicate traffic management measures to affected road users (e.g. residents / public / Stakeholders / emergency services); (ix) details of minimum network performance parameters during the construction phase, including any measures to monitor compliance with the performance parameters; and (x) details of any measures proposed to be implemented in the event of thresholds identified in (ix) being exceeded. (c) Auditing, monitoring and reporting requirements relating to traffic management activities shall be undertaken in accordance with the New Zealand Guide to Temporary Traffic Management (April 2023) or any subsequent version.

-(a) Construction noise shall be measured and assessed in accordance with NZS6803:1999 Acoustics - Construction Noise and shall comply with the noise standards set out in the following table as far as practicable:
+22. Construction Noise Standards (a) Construction noise shall be measured and assessed in accordance with NZS6803:1999 Acoustics - Construction Noise and shall comply with the noise standards set out in the following table as far as practicable: Table 22-1 Construction Noise Standards

-Day of week Time period LAeq(15min) LAFmax
+Day of week Time period LAeg(15min) LAFmax

-Occupied activity sensitive to noise
+Occupied activity s -

 Weekday 0630h - 0730h 55 dB 75 dB

 0730h - 1800h 70 dB 85 dB

 1800h - 2000h 65 dB 80 dB

 2000h - 0630h 45 dB 75 dB

 Saturday 0630h - 0730h 45 dB 75 dB

 0730h - 1800h 70 dB 85 dB

 1800h - 2000h 45 dB 75 dB

 2000h - 0630h 45 dB 75 dB

 Sunday and Public 0630h - 0730h 45 dB 75 dB

 Holidays 0730h - 1800h 55 dB 85 dB

 1800h - 2000h 45 dB 75 dB

 2000h - 0630h 45 dB 75 dB

-Other occupied buildings
+Other occupied bui Other occupied buildings

 All 0730h - 1800h 70 dB

 1800h - 0730h 75 dB

-(b) Where compliance with the noise standards set out in Table 22-1 is not practicable, the methodology in Condition 25 shall apply.
+(b) Where compl iance with the noise standards set out t in Table 22-1 is not

+practicable, th ne methodology in C ondition 25 shall apply.